This is a detailed step-by-step guide to the beer-making process. It covers wholegrain brewing or brewing with a malt extract.

 Sparging is the process of completely rinsing the malted grain to get out all of the wort.

-Heat the sparging water to 170F / 77C (the amount of water will depend on your recipe and how much water you’ve already used).
-Then pour the hot water through the mash tun, and continue draining the wort into the boiling pot.
+If you aren’t using a mash tun, pour your wort through a fine-mesh strainer or a brew bag into the boiling pot. - Heat the sparging water to 170F / 77C.
+Then pour the hot water through the grain and continue draining the wort into the boiling pot.

 3. Boiling

 Bring the wort to a boil.
-Typically the wort boils for about 90 minutes.
+Depending on the recipe, the wort will boil for 60 to 90 minutes.

 Hops and Irish moss are added to the boil as indicated by the recipe.

-- Hops is generally added at several different times throughout the boil because it helps to develop flavor.
+- Hops are added at several times throughout the boil to develop the flavor.

 - Some people just add the hops right to their boiling pot, but I recommend using a mesh bag so that you don’t have to filter it out later.